Julpav/alyticachangelog/README.md

-- This is a changelog
-- We added this
-- Do you like it?
-- Cool
+App is currently under development.
+This is a live, updating markdown file that will be reflected through the changelog draw within Alytica.